moj-analytical-services/rpackage_training/README.md

 `devtools::check())`.

 ##### Exercises
-* **10.1** Copy the roxygen comment chunk above and paste it in the relevant script above the is friday function.
+* **10.1** Copy the roxygen comment chunk above and paste it in the relevant script above the is Friday function.
 * **10.2** Run `devtools::document()` -  you will now see a file in `man/` and a change to the NAMESPACE
 * **10.3** Run `devtools::load_all()` followed by `?is_friday` to view the help file generated from the roxygen comments
 * **10.4** Add roxygen comments for the filter by species function (hint: use the `iris` dataset in the example)